 how to draw a scooter

-Connect the Front Wheel
+Connect the front wheel

 Step 6: Draw the Front Fender

 Draw a curved line over the front wheel to add the front fender.
 The lines should extend slightly over the wheel but not too long.
+Draw another curved line parallel to the first one and connect the two at the end with a line to create a fender.

 how to draw a scooter